 Description and research notes

 The one-hundred-dollar note of the February 17, 1864 Confederate issue, cataloged as T-65 (Criswell 121), was the highest denomination of the Confederacy’s final paper-money series.
-Printed by Keatinge & Ball in Columbia, South Carolina, this design became the standard visual icon of Confederate finance, widely distributed in the waning months of the Civil War when inflation and military collapse had eroded the South’s economy.
+Printed by Keatinge & Ball in Columbia, South Carolina, this design became one of the most recognizable icons of Confederate finance during the final year of the Civil War.

-The central vignette features an allegorical female portrait often described as Lucy Pickens of South Carolina, the 'Queen of the Confederacy,' crowned with a garland and facing right beneath an arched CONFEDERATE STATES OF AMERICA title.
-To the left stand two Confederate soldiers in field gear, one leaning on a rifle and the other seated—an image intended to evoke patriotic resolve amid hardship.
-At lower right appears the engraved bust of George W. Randolph, Confederate Secretary of War and a grandson of Thomas Jefferson.
-The red-pink background tint and complex geometric lathework combine artistry and anti-counterfeiting purpose, while the large numeral 100 counters anchor each end of the note.
+The central vignette features an allegorical female portrait often associated with Lucy Pickens of South Carolina.
+To the left stand two Confederate soldiers in field gear, while at lower right appears the engraved bust of George W. Randolph, Confederate Secretary of War.
+The red-pink background tint and intricate geometric lathework served both artistic and anti-counterfeiting functions.